-This past session of the General Assembly we passed the Maryland New Start Act which will provide small business loans and trainings for the formerly incarcerated so that they can become entrepreneurs and small business owners after they have returned to society.
+In 2022, we passed the Maryland New Start Act which will provide small business loans and trainings for the formerly incarcerated so that they can become entrepreneurs and small business owners after they have returned to society.
 This will open up new opportunities and invest in a new wave of small businesses that can build up our local economy.

 Step Down Program

 I was proud to sponsor and pass legislation that will ensure everyone who is being released from solitary confinement and restrictive housing is able to access a reentry specialist that will ensure they have the resources that they need to be able to successfully return to regular society and move on to successful lives upon reentry.

 In 2021, we passed legislation that will subsidize healthcare providers to locate in the communities that are most in need of their services.
 Too many Marylanders are unable to access healthcare, this legislation that I led on and that General Assembly passed will ensure that we are able to expand healthcare to those areas that need it most.

 In coordination with House Speaker Adrienne Jones and Senate President Bill Ferguson, I was able to introduce the use of Racial Impact Analysis to help Maryland study how legislation might impact equity-related issues across our state.
 This analysis is currently in its pilot program and it will lead to a more thorough understanding of how legislation might impact different groups throughout Maryland.

 In 2021, I sponsored, and the General Assembly passed over Governor Hogan's veto, the Juvenile Restoration Act which will give juveniles sentenced to life without parole a chance for a resentencing hearing after serving 20 years in jail.
 It will also ban sentencing juveniles to life without the possibility of parole.
 It's time that we move towards a judicial system that prioritizes rehabilitation and I am proud we were able to make a big leap towards that goal with this legislation.